 We currently do not accept any proctored or online exam.

-You must submit an original certificate and have obtained it no more than 2 years prior to the submission of your application for registration.
+You must submit a single, original certificate with the minimum grades obtained in all four components and have obtained it no more than 2 years prior to the submission of your application for registration.

 If you are submitting an OET Certificate you must contact OET in order to authorise the verification of your results.
 Both IELTS and OET certificates will be verified by the registration department during the registration process.